section-engineering-education/engineering-education/content/articles/how-to-create-custom-parsers-in-java/index.md

 A parser is made up of two parts, the scanner (tokenizer/lexer) and the parser.

 Lexer and parser perform tasks in an orderly manner.
-It means that the lexer will first read the input data and generates a list of tokens.
+It means that the lexer will first read the input data and generate a list of tokens.
 Then, the parser reads the tokens generated and outputs the results.

 Lexer recognizes plain characters or words in a given alphabet, and regular expressions engines can easily implement lexers.